Identa-agent/Identa/README.md

 - **Commands**: Mutate run state and artifacts (e.g., `LogResults`).
 - **Queries**: Materialize history and comparisons (e.g., `CompareRuns`).
 - **Ports**: Abstract storage (SQLite, Postgres) and artifact stores (FS, S3).

-## Architecture & Contributing Guidelines

-To maintain clean architectural boundaries, all contributions must follow these rules:

-- **The Adapter Rule**: If you are integrating a new third-party framework (e.g., LlamaIndex, LangChain), it goes in `identa-sdk/adapters/`.
-If you are adding a new internal domain concept, metric, or tracing algorithm, it goes in `identa-core`.
-- **The Import Rule**: Application code (end-users) should only import from `identa.sdk`.
-Internal tools (like `identa-cli`) are permitted to instantiate `identa.core` commands directly, provided they use the `sdk.api.execute()` bus for execution.
-- **Stateless Core**: Core handlers must be stateless.
-All dependencies (Storage, Exporters) must be injected via constructors.
-Core should never import from the SDK.

 ## License